-The digits are allocated and set to zero at the same time with the calloc() function (line @25,XCALLOC@).
+The digits are allocated with the malloc() function (line 26) and set to zero afterwards (line 37).
 The used count is set to zero, the alloc count set to the padded digit count and the sign flag set to MP\ZPOS to achieve a default valid mp\int state (lines 32, 33 and 34).
 If the function returns successfully then it is correct to assume that the mp\int structure is in a valid state for the remainder of the functions to work with.